AmyMaule/WhatsForDinner/README.md

 <!-- CONTRIBUTING -->
 ## Contributing

-If you find a bug, please open an issue [here](https://github.com/AmyMaule/WhatsForDinner/issues/new), including as much information as you can.
+If you find a bug, please open an issue [here](https://github.com/AmyMaule/WhatsForDinner/issues/new), including as much information as you can.<br>
 You can request new features or modify current features [here](https://github.com/AmyMaule/WhatsForDinner/issues/new) - please include search queries and expected results.

 <!-- LICENSE -->